-Pursuant to the requirements of the Securities Act of 1933, as amended, Leonardo DRS, Inc. has duly caused this registration statement

-be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Arlington, State of Virginia on the021.
+Pursuant to the requirements of the Securities Act of 1933, as amended, Leonardo DRS, Inc. has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Arlington, State of Virginia on the day of , 2021.

-LEON IARDO DRS, INC.

 By:

-Name:
+Name: Title:

-Title·